I have to thank …

 - and Jorge Luis Borges for the famous list he ‘quotes’ from a certain Chinese encyclopedia.

-I fear there are many other sources to whom I am indebted, but cannot recall.
+I am quite certain there are many other sources to whom I am indebted, but cannot recall.
 This is entirely my own fault.